Tecmerin. Journal of Audiovisual Essays

 Language: Video essays can be in any language with Spanish or/and English subtitles.

-Length: the preferred length of the video essays is 10 minutes approximately.
+Length: the preferred length of the video essays is 10-15 minutes, approximately.

 The presentation text must be in Spanish or English.
 If the video is accepted, we recommend authors to include the presentation text and subtitles both in Spanish and English in order to increase the visibility of their pieces.
-We recommend using a professional subtitling program such as “Aegisub” o “Jubler”.
-As an alternative, authors may use the subtitles function within the VIMEO interface.